 By hiring for fit, you will find that your call center agents are more professional and compassionate, resulting in happier customers.

 Keep Employees Happy

-Once you've hired those employees that fit your company culture, you want them to remain with your business.
-One way you can do this is by keeping your call center employees happy.
+Once you've hired those employees that fit your company culture, you want them to remain with your business and be happy.